E137299/7.5-TicTacToe/README.md

    - Implement error handling to handle invalid input from players.
    - Ensure the program does not crash if players provide incorrect input.

-8. **Color:**
-   - Display the "X" marks in red and the "O" marks in blue.